TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-Now we use strings on the binary and filtered by `"run"` to see if the server uses a different option than command.run to `invoke` the backdoor:
+Now we use `strings` on the binary and filtered for `"run"` to see if the server uses a different option than command.run to `invoke` the backdoor:

 <br />